vincentwong2188/Blind-Auction/README.md

 Navigate into the `./webapp/configurations.js` file.
 Make the following 2 changes:

-1. Change the ENVIRONMENT constant to `'Ropsten'`.
+1. Change the `ENVIRONMENT` constant to `'Ropsten'`.
-2. Change the address in the constant 'DnsContractAddressRopsten' to the value highlighted in the image above.
+2. Change the address in the constant `DnsContractAddressRopsten` to the value highlighted in the image above.

 Once done, the smart contracts should be successfully re-deployed, and you can now proceed to the section [Setting Up the React Front End Web Application](#FrontEnd).